This Spring be Active With Your Dog!

 Establish an Exercise Routine

-Does your furry friend need to lose a few extra pounds gained during winter?
+Does your dog need to lose a few extra pounds gained during winter?
 Just like us, pets move less during the cold season and tend to put on weight.
 Therefore, it is important to get back into an exercise routine to lose those extra pounds.
-Why not take advantage of this time to get in shape too with your pet?
+Why not take advantage of this time to get in shape too with your dog?
 There are a lot of activities to choose from which require different levels of effort.
 For example, walking, running, biking, rollerblading, are all activities that can be done with your dog.
 However, make sure to go easy if you haven’t been very active during winter.
 This way, you’ll be spending quality time with your pet while also taking care of your health.

 Find a New Dog Park

-Spring is the ideal time to buy new toys or games for your cat or dog.
+Spring is the ideal time to buy new toys or games for your dog.
 Bring your four-legged friend shopping with you; you’ll know right away what they like the most.
 While you’re at it, why not get a new collar or leash?
 Shopping is fun and a great mood booster!

 Create an Agility Course